 Prepare to sweat as this practice is known to build internal heat!
 Ashtanga II is a great chance to take your practice to the next level and build stamina by working through the dynamic sequence of postures.
 As we flow through a progressive series of postures, you will find this class is a perfect balance between movement and meditation by providing a gateway to a quiet and steady mind through the physical experience of yoga.Mysore-Style

-A Mysore setting is the most effective way of learning and practicing Ashtanga Vinyasa yoga.
-The class is named after the city in South India, where Sri K Pattabhi Jois passed on the practice and knowledge of yoga.
+The Mysore-style setting is the most effective way of learning and practicing Ashtanga yoga.
+The class is named after the city in South India (Mysore), where Sri K. Pattabhi Jois taught and passed on the knowledge of yoga.
 It is a traditional method where students of all levels, beginners and experienced, are welcome to join the collective energy in the practice room.
 Students take individual responsibility of their yoga practice by flowing at their own pace, in their own time and with the rhythm of their own breath.
-This is not a led class, but students receive individual attention from the teacher.
-The teacher gives adjustments when necessary, and helps students accomplish each posture while learning the correct sequence.

 Receive updates and news on all things Yoga Room